JaymiLiu/JingLiu.github.io/index.md

 date: 2019-11-23EST17:22:20+05:00
 ---

-I am currently looking for jobs related data scientist, machine learning engineerer, and data analyst.
+I am currently looking for jobs related to data scientist, machine learning engineerer, and data analyst.

 From Aug.
 2018 to Aug.
 2019, I have worked as a research associate in George Mason University (GMU) with main focuses on social media data mining with graph neural networks, data augmentation with generative adversarial networks, and modeling and accelerating large-scale optimization problems with TensorFlow.
 Through the one year research experience, I practiced my skills in structured and unstructured data processing, supervised machine learning, and deep learning.